growing epimediums in the shade garden, with karen perkins

 Q. O.K.
 And then, people can come—I do have to confess, I’m planning a trip there.
 [Laughter.]
 People can come in May to visit?

 A. They can.
-I have the nursery open during what I am predicting to be the peak epimedium season.
-That would be May 3rd through the 19th.
-I’m open every day from 10:00 to 4:00.
+[Update: Due to restrictions on gatherings and on non-essential business, there are no open days in 2020.]
+I usually have the nursery open during what I am predicting to be the peak epimedium season.
 And that’s really the best way to see the plants.
 You can’t really get a good idea of what they look like, looking at the pictures in the catalog.
 You have to kind of see them in context in the garden setting.

 Q. Epimediums, you know, they have a lot of funny common names.
 The first one I think I ever remember learning was barrenworts, and then bishop’s hat and fairy wings.
 And I think I even read in a scientific paper once that another common name was horny goat weed, and who knows what that means?
 [Laughter.]